 From Smokemont Campground to Mt.
 Leconte, it’s another seven-hour trek.
 But this campground is southeast of Mt.
 Leconte, meaning you’ll pass over the Appalachian Trail and the North Carolina/Tennessee state line.

-There are a few different route options, but starting from Smokemont Loop Trail, take Bradley Fork Trail north until it becomes Dry Sluice Gap Trail.
+Starting from Smokemont Loop Trail, take Bradley Fork Trail north until it becomes Dry Sluice Gap Trail.
 Then cross to the Appalachian Trail, heading west until you meet Boulevard Trail, which will take you to the peak.

-Or, for an easier option, drive north on nearby Newfound Gap Road until you come across the Alum Cave trailhead, which will take you directly to Mt.
+For an easier option, drive north on nearby Newfound Gap Road until you come across the Alum Cave trailhead, which will take you directly to Mt.
 Leconte.

 “Beautiful site next to river, a lot of hiking options.
 Ice available a short bike ride or hike away at horse stable.
 No internet available so check weather forecast before leaving the visitor center.” — The Dyrt camper Tara F.